 Denmark Technical College follows an “open door” policy and imposes reasonable standards for admission to the institution.
 However, the criteria for entry into individual programs vary.
 All new students, both freshmen and transfer students, must submit an application to be admitted to a program of study by the Admissions Office.

-Applicants for admission to the College must be 18 years of age or older, or possess a high school diploma or GED certificate, though desired, is not a prerequisite for college admission but may be required for specific program admission Under certain circumstances, an applicant under the age of 18 who has not graduated from high school may be considered for enrollment through special arrangements between the College and the principal of the school where the applicant has been, or is enrolled.
+Applicants for admission to the College must be 18 years of age or older.
+A high school diploma or GED certificate, though desired, is not a prerequisite for college admission but may be required for specific program admission Under certain circumstances, an applicant under the age of 18 who has not graduated from high school may be considered for enrollment through special arrangements between the College and the principal of the school where the applicant has been, or is enrolled.
 In order for a student who does not have a high school diploma to receive Title IV funds, they must meet the College’s policy and procedures for equivalency of a high school diploma.

 Step 2: Before you can register for courses at Denmark Technical College, you must take the Placement Test (ASSET/COMPASS).
 If you have already taken the Placement Test, through your high school, request a copy to be sent to the Admissions Office.
 Please be advised that scores three years or older will not be accepted.
 SAT or ACT scores may be presented in lieu of college Placement Test.